akolu/tournamenttracker/README.md

 ### Core lib

-- feat: support player rating as a tiebreaker in Swiss pairings
-- feat: support secondary round score as a tiebreaker in Swiss pairings
 - refactor: return Result from PairingAlgorithm function for better error handling
-- refactor: use List.allPairs for PairingGenerator pairing matrix
-- refactor: use List.except or List.removeAt when popping last item from list (e.g. in PairingGenerator)

 ### Webapp

 - feat: swap players
 - feat: add tooltips / snackbars & better error handling
+- feat: alternatively support standard deviation as a tiebreaker instead of strength of schedule
+- feat: alternatively support player rating as a tiebreaker instead of strength of schedule
 - feat: add timer for rounds
 - feat: prioritize game score in case of ties on results
 - feat: add modals (using React portals) instead of native confirm dialogs